Trip Highlights

 Day 2: Explore Istanbul

 For sixteen centuries, Istanbul was the metropolis of the Eastern Mediterranean.
 We spend the day exploring a few of the highlights of this inexhaustibly fascinating city.
-We will include as many sites as we can depending on the day of the week.
+We will include as many sites as we can depending on the day of the week and what is open.
 The Topkapi Palace built in 1486 housed Ottoman Sultans for nearly 400 years.
 Overlooking the Sea of Marmara where the Golden Horn meets the Bosphorus the setting is ideal and it is easy to imagine Sultans spending their days and nights in this eclectic city.
 The Aya Sofya (Sancta Sophia) is one of the greatest domes in Christendom and was considered the architectural wonder of its time when built 536 AD.
 It is reminiscent of St. Peter’s in Rome and St. Paul’s in London.
 Across the Hippodrome, the towering minarets and exquisite blue Iznik tiles that adorn it, make a visit to the Blue Mosque a must.
 Built for Sultan Ahmet in 1619, it is Istanbul’s most famous mosque.
 We encourage you to spend extra time in Istanbul to explore and appreciate its many wonders.
-Overnight hotel in the historic walking district of Sultanahmet.

 - Meals Included: Breakfast, Lunch, Dinner